 The authentication bypass vulnerability resides in the way OpenBSD’s authentication framework parses the username supplied by a user.
-This vulnerability can be exploited via various services like smtpd, ldapd, radiusd, su or sshd services.
-OpenBSD operating system relies on BSD authentication framework for authentication purposes which is made up of a variety of authentication styles referred to as login, challenge and response.
+The exploitation of this vulnerability is via various services like smtpd, ldapd, radiusd, su or sshd services.
+However, OpenBSD operating system relies on BSD authentication framework for authentication purposes which is made up of a variety of authentication styles referred to as login, challenge and response.

 - login: passwd: Request a password and check it against the password in the master.passwd file.